yzhang610/DynGraphSurvey/README.md

    - URL: https://commoncrawl.org

 ### dynamic graph benchmarks
+Dynamic graph processing has emerged as a critical research area in high-performance computing and graph databases, with benchmarks playing a pivotal role in evaluating system efficiency, scalability, and adaptability to dynamic graph updates.
+Below is a detailed introduction to four representative benchmarks: BYO, GBBS Benchmark, GFE Driver, and LDBC Benchmark.
 1. BYO: A Unified Framework for Benchmarking Large-Scale Graph Containers.[[pdf]](https://arxiv.org/abs/2405.11671)[[code]](https://github.com/wheatman/BYO)
+   BYO is a specialized, unified benchmarking framework designed explicitly for large-scale graph containers—the core storage components that underpin dynamic graph systems.
+Unlike traditional graph benchmarks that focus solely on algorithm performance, BYO targets the storage layer, addressing the unique challenges of managing dynamic graphs (e.g., frequent vertex/edge insertions, deletions, and updates) at scale.
+   Its key features include:
+   - A standardized set of workloads that simulate real-world dynamic graph scenarios, such as streaming edge updates and batch vertex modifications.
+   - Comprehensive metrics for evaluating graph container performance, including insertion/deletion throughput, query latency, memory overhead, and scalability across multi-core or distributed architectures.
+   - Modular design that supports seamless integration with diverse graph storage backends (e.g., in-memory hash tables, disk-based B+ trees, and distributed key-value stores).
 2. GBBS Benchmark[[pdf]](https://dl.acm.org/doi/10.1145/3398682.3399168)[[code]](https://github.com/ParAlg/gbbs)
+   The Graph Based Benchmark Suite (GBBS) is a high-performance benchmark suite tailored for parallel graph algorithms, with robust support for dynamic graph processing.
+Developed with a focus on shared-memory parallelism (optimized for multi-core CPUs), GBBS provides a curated set of graph algorithms and workloads that cover both static and dynamic graph operations.
+   Its key features include:
+   - A rich library of parallel dynamic graph algorithms, such as dynamic connectivity, dynamic shortest paths, and dynamic subgraph matching, which are optimized for low-latency updates and high-throughput querying.
+   - High-fidelity input graphs, including both synthetic datasets (generated to mimic power-law distributions) and real-world datasets (e.g., social networks, web graphs), to ensure benchmark results reflect practical performance.
+   - Fine-grained performance metrics, such as parallel speedup, update latency under contention, and cache efficiency, which are critical for evaluating the performance of dynamic graph systems on modern multi-core hardware.
 3. GFE Driver[[pdf]](https://dl.acm.org/doi/abs/10.14778/3447689.3447708)[[code]](https://github.com/cwida/gfe_driver)
+   Graph Framework Evaluation (GFE) Driver is a flexible benchmarking driver designed to evaluate the end-to-end performance of dynamic graph processing frameworks.
+Unlike component-specific benchmarks (e.g., BYO for storage), GFE Driver takes a holistic approach, measuring how graph frameworks handle the entire pipeline of dynamic graph processing—from data ingestion and storage to algorithm execution and result output.
+   Its key features include:
+   - Support for heterogeneous dynamic graph workloads, including online streaming updates (e.g., real-time social media interactions) and offline batch processing (e.g., periodic graph re-partitioning).
+   - Compatibility with a broad range of graph processing frameworks, whether they are in-memory (e.g., GraphChi), distributed (e.g., Pregel), or hardware-accelerated (e.g., GPU-based graph engines).
+   - Customizable evaluation workflows that allow users to define their own metrics (e.g., end-to-end latency, throughput under dynamic updates, and resource utilization) based on specific application requirements.
 4. LDBC Benchmark[[pdf]](https://ldbcouncil.org/benchmarks/snb/)
+   The Linked Data Benchmark Council (LDBC) Benchmark is a widely recognized, industry-standard suite for evaluating graph database management systems (GDBMS), with dedicated workloads for dynamic graph processing.
+Developed through collaborative efforts between academia and industry, LDBC addresses the need for standardized benchmarks that reflect the complexity of real-world graph applications.
+   Its key features include:
+   - LDBC Social Network Benchmark (SNB): Its most prominent workload, which simulates a dynamic social network with continuous user interactions (e.g., posting messages, adding friends, and updating profiles).
+This workload includes both read-only queries (e.g., friend-of-friend searches) and write-heavy updates, making it ideal for testing dynamic graph database performance.
+   - Rigorous scalability testing, with support for scaling from small-scale single-machine deployments to large-scale distributed systems, using datasets of varying sizes (from millions to billions of vertices/edges).
+   - Compliance with industry standards, ensuring that benchmark results are relevant for commercial graph database vendors and enterprise users.